Travel.State.Gov > Intercountry Adoption > Country Information > Madagascar Intercountry Adoption Information

 Reissued with obsolete COVID-19 page links removed, and updates to crime information in the Tsaratanana, Tsiroanomandidy, Maintirano, and Betroka areas.

-Exercise normal precautions in Madagascar.
+Exercise increased caution in Madagascar due to crime and civil unrest.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Madagascar:

 Mid-Sized Urban Areas – Level 3: Reconsider Travel